josmar-crwdstffng/angular/devtools/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

 Please, do not open issues for the general support questions as we want to keep GitHub issues for bug reports and feature requests.
-You've got much better chances of getting your question answered on [StackOverflow](stackoverflow.com/questions/tagged/angular-devtools) where the questions should be tagged with tag `angular-devtools`.
+You have got much better chances of getting your question answered on [StackOverflow](stackoverflow.com/questions/tagged/angular-devtools) where the questions should be tagged with tag `angular-devtools`.

 StackOverflow is a much better place to ask questions since: